lanl-aea/waves/docs/tutorial_cubit_abaqus.rst

 Cubit Journal Files
 *******************

-5. Create the following journal files in the ``waves-tutorials/eabm_package/cubit`` directory.
+5. Create or review the following journal files in the ``waves-tutorials/eabm_package/cubit`` directory.

 The Cubit journal files include the same CLI introduced in :ref:`tutorial_partition_mesh_waves` for the Abaqus journal files.
 Besides the differences in Abaqus and Cubit commands, the major difference between the Abaqus and Cubit journal